JeremyRand/namecoin.org/docs/faq/index.md

 ### How do I register and host a .bit domain?

 See [Documentation for Name Owners]({{ "/docs/name-owners/" | relative_url }}).

+### Do I need to use TLS with a .bit domain?

+Yes, you need TLS (or some other transport security layer, e.g. SSH) in order to avoid vulnerability to eavesdropping and man-in-the-middle (MITM) attacks; Namecoin doesn't magically remove this requirement.
+The only protection that Namecoin grants you is that if you use TLS, and the certificate doesn't match the blockchain, you will get a certificate warning (even if a public CA is participating in the attack).
+If you do not use TLS, or bypass a certificate warning, Namecoin cannot protect you.

 ### Do I have to pay renewal fees?